wellwelwel/simple-web-cli/README.md

 -  **`src`** is the default directory of development to watch
 -  **`dist`** is the default directory with the compiled code
 -  Once the process is started, the event occurs by **saving any file** into `src`.
+-  All options are preconfigured and you can customize them 😉

 <hr />